Peripheral Artery Disease

 Contact your healthcare provider if you:

-- Can’t walk around enough to do day-to-day activities.
+- Can’t walk around enough to do normal activities.

 - Have pain in your legs when you’re resting.
 This is a sign of poor blood flow.